FFmpeg/FFV1/ffv1.md

 j~n~
 : the length of the bytestream encoding n binary symbols.

-The following Range coder state variables are initialized to the following values.
+The following range coder state variables are initialized to the following values.
 The Range is initialized to a value of 65,280 (expressed in base 16 as 0xFF00) as depicted in [@figureInitializeRange].
 The Low is initialized according to the value of the first two bytes as depicted in [@figureInitializeLow]. j~i~ tracks the length of the bytestream encoding while incremening from an initial value of j~0~ to a final value of j~n~. j~0~ is initialized to 2 as depicted in [@figureInitializeLength].

 SVGI:!---
 SVGI:![svg](rangebinaryvalues5.svg "range binary values 5")
 SVGI:!---
 SVGC:rangebinaryvalues5.svg=$$R_{0}=65280$$
 AART:R_(0) = 65280
-Figure: The initial value for "Range". {#figureInitializeRange}
+Figure: The initial value for Range. {#figureInitializeRange}

 SVGI:!---
 SVGI:![svg](rangebinaryvalues6.svg "range binary values 6")